Virginia Railway Express (VRE)

 This will be the location that captures commuters from residential developments along the western edge of Prince William County's development zone, as well as from the north, west and southwest.

-Extending VRE service further away from the already-developed urban core would facilitate more low-density residential development deeper in the rural countryside.
-A train station at Haymarket might create a new demand by far-to-the-west commuters for widening I-66 west of Haymarket - and increase the number of "freeloading" VRE users who live in jurisdictions that do not contribute to the VRE operational subsidy.
+Extending VRE service further away from the already-developed urban core would have facilitated more low-density residential development deeper in the rural countryside.
+A train station at Haymarket might create a new demand by far-to-the-west commuters for widening I-66 west of Haymarket.
+Since Fauquier, Culpeper, and Warren counties were not members of the Potomac-Rappahannock Transportation Commission (PRTC), the extension increase the number of "freeloading" VRE users who lived in jurisdictions that did not contribute to the VRE operational subsidy.

-While any new capability to haul commuters by rail will be highlighted as a short-term solution to traffic congestion, making it easier for people to live far away from their jobs by expanding VRE to Haymarket might perpetuate the long-term problem (the disconnect between the locations of houses and jobs).
+Any new capability to haul commuters by rail will be highlighted by stuck-in-traffic residents as a short-term solution to congestion.
+However, making it easier for people to live far away from their jobs by expanding VRE to Haymarket might perpetuate the long-term problem, the fundamental cause of sprawl development and clogged highways - the disconnect between the locations of houses and jobs.

 boundaries of VRE's catchment area shows how far it expects customers to drive to reach end-of-line stations